dbt-labs/docs.getdbt.com/website/docs/faqs/project/schema-yml-name.md

 ---
 title: Does my `.yml` file containing tests and descriptions need to be named `schema.yml`?
-Description: “Naming your Tests and Descriptions files”
+Description: "Naming your Tests and Descriptions files"
-sidebar_label: ‘How to name your tests and descriptions files’
+sidebar_label: 'How to name your tests and descriptions files'
 id: schema-yml-name

 ---